BurkovBA/BurkovBA.github.io/content/blog/2021-08-26-1/index.md

 Here's the catch: as singular values are ordered in decreasing order, we can use SVD as a means of compression of our data.

-If we take only a subset of first $k$ elements of our SVD sum, instead of the full $min{m,n}$ elements, it is very likely that we would preserve most of the information, contained in our data, but represent it with only a limited number of eigenvectors.
+If we take only a subset of first $k$ elements of our SVD sum, instead of the full $min(m,n)$ elements, it is very likely that we would preserve most of the information, contained in our data, but represent it with only a limited number of eigenvectors.
 This feels very similar to Fourier series.
 This is also a reason, why PCA works (it is basically a special case of SVD).